 - 1 Tbsp Smoked Paprika

 - 1/2 Tsp Cinnamon

 - 1 tsp Salt

-While your Bratwurst is cooking in the oven, very finely dice the onion and place into a saucepan in some oil and gently fry on a medium-low heat for 5 minutes.
+Very finely dice the onion, and crush the garlic clove, and place into a saucepan in some oil and gently fry on a medium-low heat for 5 minutes.

-Add the curry powder, paprika, cayenne, salt, and sugar into the onions and cook out for another 3 - 4 minutes.
+Add the tomato ketchup, tomato paste, curry powder, paprika, cloves, cinnamon, salt, honey, worcestershire sauce and chicken stock into the onions and cook out for another 15 minutes with the lid on.

 While the sauce simmers away, prick the Bratwurst with a fork a few times on both sides.
 Then lightly fry on both sides for around 12 minutes, continuously turning until a lovely golden brown.